Inca Trail to Machu Picchu

 Day 1: Cusco – Ollantaytambo – KM 82 – Hatunchaca

-We will depart from Cusco at 5 a.m. in a private transport and head toward KM 82, the starting point of the Inca Trail.
-After this beautiful drive, your chef will prepare breakfast before you head out for the hike.
+We will depart for your Machu Picchu Inca Trail Tour from Cusco at 5 a.m. in private transportation and head toward KM 82, the starting point of the Inca Trail.
+After this beautiful drive, your chef will prepare breakfast before you start your trek.
 We start our hike walking along the left shore of the Urubamba River, following the trail along a flat terrain, to the community of Miskay (2800 m /9184 ft).
-The first two hours of the trek are relatively easy as we make our way to our first Inca site, Patallacta.
-This is an Inca checkpoint for the approach to Machu Picchu.
-After we arrive to Patallacta, we will make our way down into the canyon to enjoy lunch and the views of Patallacta.
-From Patallacta, we will continue on the trail at an easy pace, while enjoying the scenery and hearing stories from your tour guide.
-It's about a two hour walk to reach our camping site at the village of Hatunchaka (3,300 meters).
+The first two hours of the trek are relatively easy as we make our way to our first Inca site and checkpoint, Patallacta.
+This site will start the approach to Machu Picchu.
+After we arrive at Patallacta, we will make our way down into the canyon to enjoy lunch and the views of Patallacta.
+From Patallacta, we will continue on the trail at an easygoing pace, while enjoying the scenery and haring stories from your guide.
+It’s about a two-hour walk to reach our camping site at the village of Hatunchaka (3,300 meters).

 Total Distance: 12 km (7,800 miles)

 Maximum Altitude Point: 2,600 m (8,692 ft)

 Day 2: Hatunchaca – Dead Woman’s Pass – Pacaymayo